KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.faq/content/overview/_index.md

 The Internet and Internet products essentially consist of devices that communicate with each other.
 The format of this interface is often a REST API.
 All large companies have APIs.
 Google Maps, for example, needs an API to query where a place is and reacts to maps, coordinates, ...

 APIs are not sorcery solely for developers.
-The KOLIBRI Cloud API can also be tested (if authorized) at <https://api.pressuresuite.com/swagger/index.html?url=/swagger/v1/swagger.json>
+The PressureSuite Cloud API can also be tested (if authorized) at <https://api.pressuresuite.com/swagger/index.html?url=/swagger/v1/swagger.json>

 If you as a specific software aks. e.g. "Give me the list of all devices", the answer would be:

 `https://api.pressuresuite.com/v1/Devices`

-And in answer you get from KOLIBRI Cloud:
+And in answer you get from PressureSuite Cloud:

 {{< highlight json >}}
 {